jackgray/narc_arch/docs/source/forms.rst

 Advantages
     -   Guaranteed HIPAA compliance
     -   "Just works" -managed by institute
-    -   Built-in audi trails
+    -   Built-in audit trails
     -   Caters to researchers
     -   Claims to play nice with SPSS, SAS, R..

 Disadvantages
     -   Weak documentation
     -   Small, tight knit community, slow advancement (relative to other solutions)
-    -   Does not integrate with other moder DBMS
+    -   Does not integrate with other modern DBMS

 Do we need Budibase *and* RedCap, or one or the other?